Visiting Death Valley in California USA was one of the most anticipated adventures of our trip.

 DEATH VALLEY NATIONAL PARK ENTRANCE FEE

-The entrance fee to Death Valley is $ 25 for a vehicle for seven days.
-However, if you are visiting different national parks, I recommend buying an America the Beautiful annual pass since depending on how many parks you visit you can save much money.
+The entrance fee to Death Valley is $25 for seven days per vehicle.
+However, if you are also visiting different national parks, I recommend buying an America the Beautiful annual pass which include access to an extensive list of federal sites.

-Keep in mind that there are no ranger stalls at the entrance of the park to pay the entrance fee.
-They rely on the goodwill of visitors who must go to the Furnace Creek Visitor Center to pay the fee.
-If you do not do it, you could be fined.
+Keep in mind that there are no ranger stalls at the entrance of the park to collect your fees.
+They rely on the goodwill of visitors to pay at the Furnace Creek Visitor Center.
+You could be fined if you do not pay the fee.

 DEATH VALLEY OPENING TIMES